On-Device LLMs for Home Assistant: Dual Role in Intent Detection and Response Generation: Methodology

 \subsection{Models}

-\paragraph{Baseline Classifier.} We train a Linear SVC from Scikit-Learn~\citep{pedregosa2011scikit} on TF-IDF features of the user prompt.
+\paragraph{Baseline Classifiers.} We train a Linear SVC from Scikit-Learn~\citep{pedregosa2011scikit} on TF-IDF features of the user prompt.
 The classifier outputs a concatenated device-service pair, which is then wrapped in JSON.
-It has no generative capability, so user-facing text is templated.
+Additionally, we fine-tune DistilBERT~\cite{sanh2019distilbert} for classification.
+We use the transformers library~\citep{wolf-etal-2020-transformers} for fine-tuning.
+We train for 1 epoch using a learning rate of 3$\times 10^{-4}$ with the AdamW optimizer, and a batch size of 64 on a NVIDIA A10 (24GB) GPUs.
+Both models have no generative capability, so user-facing text is templated.

 \paragraph{Small Large Language Models.} We train using a chat-style format with user--assistant pairs.
 We primarily use the Qwen2.5-0.5B-Instruct model and the Qwen2.5-1.5B-Instruct~\citep{Qwen}.
 We fine-tune both models for one epoch with a batch size of 4, using the AdamW optimizer at a learning rate of $2\times10^{-5}$ with a cosine scheduler.
 The maximum sequence length is set to 2,048 tokens.
-We use the HuggingFace Transformers library~\citep{wolf-etal-2020-transformers} for training on NVIDIA L4 (24\,GB) Tensor Core GPUs.
+We use the HuggingFace Transformers library~\citep{wolf-etal-2020-transformers} for training on NVIDIA L4 (24\,GB) GPUs.

-\paragraph{Quantization.} After fine-tuning and having the original 16-bit (BF16) model, we produce two quantized versions of each model: NF8 and NF4~\cite{dettmers2024qlora}, using bitsandbytes.\footnote{See~\url{https://github.com/bitsandbytes-foundation/bitsandbytes}.
+\paragraph{Quantization.} After fine-tuning and having the original 16-bit model, we produce two quantized versions of each model: NF8 and NF4~\cite{dettmers2024qlora}, using bitsandbytes.\footnote{See~\url{https://github.com/bitsandbytes-foundation/bitsandbytes}.
 We also use double quantization.} This allows us to compare accuracy, generative quality, and inference speed under varying memory constraints.